Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

 ### `rbxmk.newDesc(name: string): Descriptor`
 The `newDesc` function creates a new descriptor object.

-*name* may be one of the following:
+`newDesc` returns a value of whose type corresponds to the given name. *name* may be one of the following:

 Name          | Returned type
 --------------|--------------